tomgxz/Kraken/REPORT.md

     })
   ```

-  The `stripPreviewTags` function removes all `data-preview` tags from the element so that it renders normally in the editor.
-To do this, the event listener gets the `currentTarget` (the element that was assigned the event listener) and fetches its `outerHTML`, which returns a string containing the HTML the element and its contents.
+  The `stripPreviewTags` function removes all `data-preview` tags from the element to render it normally in the editor.
+To do this, the event listener gets the `currentTarget` (the element assigned to the event listener) and fetches its `outerHTML`, which returns a string containing the HTML element and its contents.

   ```js
   function stripPreviewTags(html) {